Schools may face strikes into autumn as teaching union members reject pay offer

 Downing Street said the Government has “no plans” to make an improved offer after the existing one was rejected.

-Members of the NEU could also vote to support more strikes in the summer term – after exams and before the holidays – as well as launching a re-ballot for further walkouts during the next school year.

-An urgent motion on teachers’ pay, which is due to be debated at the union’s annual conference this week, calls on the NEU executive to begin a re-ballot of teacher members in England which, if successful, could lead to a programme of action in the autumn term.
+An urgent motion on teachers’ pay, due to be debated at the conference on Tuesday, calls on the NEU executive to use the exam period from May 15 to begin a re-ballot of teacher members in England.

+If successful, the ballot could lead to a programme of action in the autumn term, as well as a national demonstration in Manchester during the Conservative Party Conference in October.

+The motion calls on the union to timetable a three-day strike in late June/early July, which would be confirmed by the executive in mid-May.

 Speaking to the media at the conference on Monday, Kevin Courtney, joint general secretary of the NEU, said: “If I was the Government, I would be very worried about our capacity to carry on the campaign.